gdhulipala/DSC550_Final/README.md

 ## Notes Related to Data File

 The dataset used here is categorized-comments.jsonl which is about 500 MB in size.
-Hence not able to upload in the data folder
-However, the WorkflowQueue has a variable (datafilepath)for file path.
-If the variable is replaced with the right path the code should execute and generate the report
+Hence not able to upload in the data folder as the git hub is throwing an error that the size is greater than 100 MB.
+However, the WorkflowQueue has a variable "datafilepath" for file path.
+If the variable is replaced with the right folder path the code should execute and generate the report

 ## Notes About The Project